datacarpentry/sql-ecology-lesson/01-sql-basic-queries.md

     SELECT * FROM surveys
     WHERE year >= 2000;

+If we used the `TEXT` data type for the year the `WHERE` clause should be `year >= '2000'`.
 We can use more sophisticated conditions by combining tests with `AND` and `OR`.
 For example, suppose we want the data on *Dipodomys merriami* starting in the year 2000:

     SELECT *